 Flexo accounts for 90% of all cardboard box printing.
 It is high speed and part of the box making process.
 When ordering an RSC (Regular box) The sheet is made, including the horizontal creases, prior to printing so keeping the borders of your print 10mm from the horizontal creases helps your box to look great.
 100% print is possible but requires full die cutting.

-For die cut boxes (Right) There is no restrictions.
+For die cut boxes there are no restrictions.

 There is no cost difference between large areas and small areas of print as far as the cost to manufacture is concerned.
 The only difference is in the cost of the printing stereo (plate).